 DAMNA'TION, n.
 [L. damnatio.]
 1. Sentence or condemnation to everlasting punishment in the future state; or the state of eternal torments.
 2. Condemnation; a cause or means of damnation.
 3. In law, the act of condemning or pronouncing to be guilty.
 "How can ye escape the damnation of hell?" — Matthew 23:33.

-John 3:36 — "Whoever does not obey the Son shall not see life, but the wrath of God remains on him."
+John 3:36 — "Whoever does not obey the Son shall not see life, but the wrath of God remains on Him."

 Matthew 25:46 — "These will go away into eternal punishment, but the righteous into eternal life."